MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceTermOfUseAgreement.md

         - `[IsDefault <Boolean?>]`: If none of the languages matches the client preference, indicates whether this is the default agreement file .
 If none of the files are marked as default, the first one is treated as the default.
 Read-only.
         - `[IsMajorVersion <Boolean?>]`: Indicates whether the agreement file is a major version update.
 Major version updates invalidate the agreement's acceptances on the corresponding language.
         - `[Language <String>]`: The language of the agreement file in the format 'languagecode2-country/regioncode2'. 'languagecode2' is a lowercase two-letter code derived from ISO 639-1, while 'country/regioncode2' is derived from ISO 3166 and usually consists of two uppercase letters, or a BCP-47 language tag.
 For example, U.S. English is en-US.
 Read-only.
-        - `[Id <String>]`: Read-only.
+        - `[Id <String>]`:
   - `[Files <IMicrosoftGraphAgreementFileLocalization[]>]`: PDFs linked to this agreement.
-This property is in the process of being deprecated.
+Note: This property is in the process of being deprecated.
 Use the  file property instead.
-Supports $expand.
-  - `[IsPerDeviceAcceptanceRequired <Boolean?>]`: Indicates whether end users are required to accept this agreement on every device that they access it from.
-The end user is required to register their device in Azure AD, if they haven't already done so.
+  - `[IsPerDeviceAcceptanceRequired <Boolean?>]`: This setting enables you to require end users to accept this agreement on every device that they are accessing it from.
+The end user will be required to register their device in Azure AD, if they haven't already done so.
 Supports $filter (eq).
   - `[IsViewingBeforeAcceptanceRequired <Boolean?>]`: Indicates whether the user has to expand the agreement before accepting.
 Supports $filter (eq).
   - `[TermsExpiration <IMicrosoftGraphTermsExpiration>]`: termsExpiration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Frequency <TimeSpan?>]`: Represents the frequency at which the terms will expire, after its first expiration as set in startDateTime.
 The value is represented in ISO 8601 format for durations.
 For example, PT1M represents a time period of 1 month.
     - `[StartDateTime <DateTime?>]`: The DateTime when the agreement is set to expire for all users.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[UserReacceptRequiredFrequency <TimeSpan?>]`: The duration after which the user must re-accept the terms of use.
 The value is represented in ISO 8601 format for durations.
-Supports $filter (eq).

 FILE <IMicrosoftGraphAgreementFile>: agreementFile
   - `[(Any) <Object>]`: This indicates any property can be added to this object.